sveltejs/kit/.changeset/cool-grapes-remain.md

 ---
-"@sveltejs/enhanced-img": patch
+'@sveltejs/enhanced-img': patch
 ---

-Use correct type for '\*?enhanced' imports
+fix: use correct type for `*?enhanced` imports